 - How this affects equity in your house: The value of your home, and thus the equity you have in it, is impacted by market forces such as increased demand.
 Regularly monitoring the value of your home will help you stay informed so you can be ready to act when the time is right.

 Other considerations when getting a home equity loan

+- Home values can fall.
 One reason to be careful with home equity loans is that home values fluctuate.
 If you take out a big loan and the value of your home drops, you could end up owing more than what your house is worth.
-This is a condition known as being “upside down” or “underwater.”
+This is known as “upside-down” or “underwater.”
 The housing crash of 2008 left millions of borrowers stuck in homes they could not sell because the value of their homes sank and their mortgage amounts were more than their homes were worth.

 - Your house is on the line.
 If you bought your house or refinanced when rates were low, you have to ask yourself how wise it is to do a cash-out refinance, especially if the rate you’re now borrowing at is considerably higher than that of your existing mortgage.
 If you fall behind on payments, you’re at risk of foreclosure.

 If you’re considering borrowing equity from your home, the next step is to approximate how much your home is worth.
 Then, take your existing mortgage balance and divide it by your home’s value to figure out if you might be eligible for a home equity loan or refinance.